 Every year, about 500,000 people receive dental implants to replace their missing teeth.
-For many, implants are the restoration of choice because, since they replace the roots of the teeth, they offer numerous benefits that traditional bridges and dentures simply can’t.
-If you have just lost a tooth, expect to lose teeth soon, or would like to upgrade your traditional dentures to implant-retained dentures, schedule a consultation with Dr. Singh at Cary Dental Rejuvenation today to discuss options for tooth replacement with dental implants in Cary, NC.
+For many, dental implants are the restoration of choice because, since they replace the roots of the teeth, they offer numerous benefits that traditional bridges and dentures simply can’t.
+If you have just lost a tooth, expect to lose teeth soon, or would like to upgrade your traditional dentures to implant dentures, schedule a consultation with Dr. Singh at Cary Dental Rejuvenation today to discuss options for tooth replacement with dental implants in Cary, NC.

 Why Choose Cary Dental Rejuvenation for Dental Implants?

 - Precision Placement Thanks to Computer Guidance